 - Read more: The Politician interview: The cast of Ryan Murphy’s new satire on Gwyneth Paltrow and why we need this show

 Sadly, it didn’t go all Payton’s way in the end and season one ended with a bittersweet victory, failed romance and a shocking loss of wealth.
 The finale gave us a sneak peek at where the story might go, but what does The Politician season 2 have in store for our well-dressed clique of power-hungry politicos?

-When will The Politician season 2 start shooting?
+Has The Politician season 2 started shooting?